Indigenous Agriculture and Relationship Development

 Intake Information

-Application worksheets and supplementary documentation must be received by the date stated above to be considered for funding.
-Worksheets and supplementary documentation will not be accepted after the date stated above.
+Applications must be received by June 26, 2025 to be considered for funding.
+Applications will not be accepted after this deadline.

 Eligible Applicants

-• Indigenous Groups (First Nation, Métis, and Inuit) including governments, individuals, businesses, communities, organizations, and other Indigenous-led groups undertaking agricultural initiatives
+• Indigenous Groups (First Nation, Métis, and Inuit) such as governments, individuals, businesses, communities, organizations, and other Indigenous-led groups undertaking agricultural and/or agri-food initiatives

 • Municipal governments